A New Covid Variant Is Closing Borders All Over The World.

 New Covid guidelines will take effect on Tuesday in the United Kingdom, according to Health Secretary Avid Javid.

 In England, masks will once again be required in stores and on public transportation.
-All passengers travelling in the United Kingdom will be required to take a PCR test and self-isolate until the results are negative.
+Additionally, all arriving travelers will be required to take a PCR test and self-isolate until the results are negative.

-Scientists are scrambling to figure out how dangerous the significantly altered strain is, and whether it can dodge existing vaccines.

-However, a lengthy list of nations, including vital travel hub Qatar, the United States, the United Kingdom, Saudi Arabia, Kuwait, and the Netherlands, have already implemented travel restrictions in southern Africa, where it was originally discovered.

-Israeli Prime Minister Naftali Bennett remarked, “We are raising a red flag.”
-To combat the “very dangerous” strain, ten million PCR test kits would be ordered.

-Israeli nationals who have been vaccinated against the coronavirus will be forced to present a negative PCR test and will be quarantined for three days if they have been vaccinated, and seven days if they have not.

-However, the viral strain has already slipped through the cracks and continues to do so.
+As scientists seek to identify the new strain’s level of hazard, including whether it may dodge existing vaccines, a South African doctor said dozens of her Omicron-infected patients exhibited very moderate symptoms such as lethargy.

+Angelique Coetzee, chair of the South African Medical Association, said AFP she had met 30 people who tested positive for Covid-19 in the last ten days after alerting health officials to a “clinical picture that doesn’t fit Delta.”

+Omicron had been touted as “this incredibly terrible virus,” according to Coetzee.
 The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.